 Building a whole pile in one go is not realistic for the average gardener.
 What’s more, there’s some serious work involved in turning compost daily (or even every other day.)

-Insulated bins such as the HotBin compost bin or the Green Johanna are a great alternative to compost piles.
-HotBin estimate that rough compost can be made in four weeks, while finer compost can be made in about three months.
+HotBin estimates that rough (i.e. not ready to be used!) compost can be made in four weeks, while finer compost can be made in about three months.

 Speeding the process up

 All methods of composting require patience.
 However, there are many ways to speed it up.
 These include:

 I. Ensuring you use a mixture of green and brown materials to provide microbes with the energy they need.

 II.
 Shredding or chopping compost material.
 This increases the surface area microbes can access.

 III.
 Monitoring temperature levels and taking action if it is too hot or too cold.
 For example, if the temperature is too low, you could turn the compost to introduce more oxygen.